freeCodeCamp/freeCodeCamp/guide/english/css/properties/background-position-property/index.md

 `inherit`: Inherits the value from parent element.

-**Note:** When only one value is given to background-property then the other is, by default, set to `center`.
+**Note:** When only one value is given to background-property, then the other is, by default, set to `center`.

 **Other Resources:**